paybondpaybond

 How Paybond uses Stripe Connect, ACH, Coinbase x402, and Stripe MPP alongside your existing payment stack — webhooks, capture timing, and stuck-intent recovery.

 Your Stripe Connect account, Coinbase CDP payment sessions, and Stripe Machine Payments Protocol (MPP) profile remain your provider relationships.
-Paybond orchestrates funding holds, evidence evaluation, and terminal money movement through Harbor while Gateway stores tenant settlement configuration and forwards provider webhooks.
+Paybond orchestrates funding holds, evidence evaluation, and terminal money movement — and stores settlement configuration and provider webhook delivery for your workspace.

 This guide answers what actually calls Stripe, Coinbase, or Tempo and when — after you have configured rails in the console.
 For rail setup, see Configure settlement rails.
 For create → fund → capability flows, see Fund intents by rail.